W/VE Island QSO Party Rules

 U.S. Minor Outlying Islands (Baker OI001S, Eastern (Midway I.) OI003, Howland OI004S, Jarvis OI005S, Johnston Atoll OI006S, Kure Atoll OI008S, Palmyra Atoll OI010S, Sand (Johnston Atoll) OI013S, Sand (Midway I.) OI011S, Navassa OI009S, Wake Atoll OI012S)

 Island stations bear the responsibility of having written owner permission to be on private land.
 It is suggested to notify the “authority having jurisdiction” (NPS, state/local parks, game warden, etc) before operating on public land, including parks.
 Participation in the W/VE QSO Party is not a waiver of any land management rules or laws There is no need to submit copies of permission with an entry, but stations should retain records in station logs for at least one year.

 Official entry/scoring form must be submitted.
 Only one call sign may be used per entry.
-Electronic logs are preferred but legible paper logs may be submitted.
+Cabrillo file format logs are required.
 Valid email must be included for all entries.
-Logs shall indicate the Class and Power level.
+Logs shall indicate the Class (power) and category.
 If an island station, indicate island number(s) and name(s) on the logs.
 If multi-operator, provide all operator calls.
 Include a mailing address with the submission.
 Rovers may include a summary sheet in the text area of an email with log attachment.

 The decision of the Contest Manager is final.
 Claimed scores may be corrected for errors.